Ecwid/ecwid-api-docs/includes/_jsapi.md

 ```
 The most simple call to `Ecwid.Cart.addProduct` only requires to pass the numeric product ID.
 See example code on the right.
 This code adds 1 item of the given product ID to cart.

-If this product contains combinations and the base product is out of stock, the first combination that is in stock will be added to cart instead.
-If the product is out of stock (and there are no combinations in stock for this product), nothing is added to cart.
+If this product contains variations and the base product is out of stock, the first variation that is in stock will be added to cart instead.
+If the product is out of stock (and there are no variations in stock for this product), nothing is added to cart.

 #### Adding with extended options